These days, it seems like nearly everyone is living the dream.

 - Build a website

 If you’re a business in this day and age, there’s no excuse not to have a website.
 And it is especially key as a freelancer.
-Your website is a way to showcase your services, experience,and work.
-I prefer publishing via WordPress and hosting with Siteground.
+Your website is a way to showcase your services, experience, and work.
+I prefer publishing via WordPress and hosting, at least to start, with Siteground.
 You might have to find some tutorials online if the whole website thing is new to you, but these are fairly straightforward.
 (I built our entire Two Drifters website myself using these two tools.
 Kudos to me!)
 Through Siteground or another service you can register your domain name and host your domain.
 If you’re starting out as a freelancer, why not just grab a domain with your first and last name?
 Alternately, you can name your business something clever.

 As you design your website, keep things simple and straightforward.
 No one wants a cluttered site.
 Put time and effort into sprucing up your site and really “sell” yourself.
 Make clients feel they just have to hire you!